 Shinkendo training is of particular benefit to practitioners of Wado Karate and Jujitsu, encompassing the strategy, movement and evasion techniques in both of these arts.

-Sensei Dart holds Kenshuin Instructor grade in Shinkendo and conducts training sessions every Friday at 6.30pm, immediately before our Wadoryu Karate session and also undertakes monthly training with the Shinkendo UK Shibucho, Byron Shepherd, at his dojo in Milton Keynes.
-Sensei Shepherd is a direct student of Kaiso Obata and is the highest ranked instructor in England.
+Sensei Dart holds Kenshuin Instructor grade in Shinkendo and conducts training sessions every Friday at 6.30pm, immediately before our Wadoryu Karate session and also undertakes additional training from the UK Honbu in Milton Keynes.

 Although Shinkendo is a modern art, it does not use the kyu/dan grade system prevalent in modern non-koryu systems, and Shinkendo certification is based upon older ranking descriptions.